 There are 2 overarching processes in calculating episode-based cost measure scores: episode construction (Steps 1-3) and measure calculation (Steps 4-6).
-This section provides a brief summary of these processes for the STEMI with PCI cost measure, and Appendix A describes the processes in detail.
+This section provides a brief one-page summary of these processes for the STEMI with PCI cost measure.
+Section 4 describes the processes in detail.